tsunami416604/azure-docs.hu-hu/articles/storage/queues/storage-python-how-to-use-queue-storage.md

 ---
-title: Az Azure üzenetsor-tároló használata a Pythonból – Azure Storage
+title: How to use Azure Queue storage v2.1 from Python - Azure Storage
-description: Megtudhatja, hogyan hozhat létre és törölhet várólistákat az Azure Queue szolgáltatás Python használatával, valamint hogyan szúrhat be, kérhet le és törölhet üzeneteket.
+description: Learn how to use the Azure Queue service v2.1 from Python to create and delete queues, and insert, get, and delete messages.
 author: mhopkins-msft
 ms.service: storage
 ms.author: mhopkins